5olod5ald/Jumia-Notebook/README.md

 - Feature engineering for better prediction
 - Preparing data for training and testing

+These preprocessing steps improved model stability and prediction accuracy.

 ---

-## 📈 Exploratory Data Analysis

-Exploratory analysis was performed to understand:

-- Price distribution patterns
-- Correlation between price, original price, and discount
-- Brand popularity and frequency
-- Impact of discount percentage on final price

-These insights helped improve feature selection and model performance.

-## 📊 Data Visualization
+# 📈 Data Visualization

-To better understand pricing behavior and discount patterns, exploratory data analysis (EDA) was performed using visualizations.
+To better understand pricing behavior and discount strategies, exploratory data analysis (EDA) was conducted using visualizations.

+These visual insights helped uncover relationships between product features and pricing patterns before building the machine learning models.

+---

-### 🔥 Correlation Heatmap
+## 🔥 Correlation Heatmap

-This heatmap shows the correlation between numerical variables such as:
+The correlation heatmap analyzes the relationships between key numerical variables:

-- `price`
+- Final Price
-- `preprice`
+- Original Price (Preprice)
-- `discount`
+- Discount Percentage

-It helps identify:
+It helps answer important analytical questions:

-- Whether higher original prices receive larger discounts
+- Do higher-priced products receive larger discounts?
-- The strength of relationship between discount percentage and final price
+- How strongly does the discount percentage affect the final price?
-- Pricing behavior patterns across products
+- Is original price a strong predictor of final price?

+By examining correlation strength, we gain insight into pricing behavior and promotional strategies used in the marketplace.

 ![Correlation Heatmap](images/heatmap.png)

 ---

-### ☁️ Word Cloud of Brands
+## ☁️ Word Cloud of Brands

-The Word Cloud visualizes brand frequency in the dataset.
+The Word Cloud visualizes brand frequency within the dataset.

-- Larger words represent brands with more products.
+- Larger brand names represent higher product frequency.
-- Helps identify dominant brands in the marketplace.
+- Highlights dominant brands in the market.
-- Provides insight into brand distribution within the dataset.
+- Helps identify brand concentration and competitive presence.

+This provides a quick visual understanding of market dominance and brand distribution.

 ![Word Cloud of Brands](images/wordcloud.png)

 ---

+## 📌 Key Insights from Visualization

+- Original price has a strong influence on final selling price.
+- Discount percentage plays a measurable role in pricing adjustments.
+- A few brands dominate product listings, indicating potential market concentration.
+- Pricing patterns suggest strategic discounting rather than random reductions.

+These insights guided feature selection and model development.

+---

-## 🤖 Machine Learning Models
+# 🤖 Machine Learning Models

 The following regression models were implemented: